manasik29/Prepare-rules-for-the-the-data-set-of-Titanic/README.md

 # Association-Rules

-Practice program on Titanic dataset.
+1. Practice program on Titanic dataset.

+2. Assignments of Association Rules

+Dataset - "books.csv" & "my_movies.csv"

+Problem Statement

+Prepare rules for the all the data sets

+1) Try different values of support and confidence.
+Observe the change in number of rules for different support,confidence values

+2) Change the minimum length in apriori algorithm

+3) Visulize the obtained rules using different plots